frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 <!-- add-breadcrumbs -->
 # Quality Feedback

- It is the information that a Quality expresses about the satisfaction or dissatisfaction about the products or services.
+**Quality Feedback is the information that a Customer expresses about the satisfaction or dissatisfaction about the products or services you offer.**

  The Quality Feedback has to rate different parameters and provide Qualitative Feedbacks using the pre-determined Feedback Templates.